radical-cybertools/BioSimTutorial/README.md

 # Middleware for Data-intensive Analysis and Science (MIDAS) tutorial Repository

-This repo will hold the work that is done for the SPIDAL/MIDAS Tutorial.
+This repo is for the MIDAS-BioSimulation component of the SPIDAL Tutorial.